fantom845/ProduKtor/README.md

 - Recommend price changes for optimising future sales
 - Implement

-##Approach used:
+## Approach used:
--
+- Selected BigMart Data kaggle dataset as it satisfies all criterions
-- Use simple linear regression to achieve results
+- Used simple linear regression to achieve final results
-- Design WebApp using Flask
+- Designed WebApp using Flask for easier access for clients